Skip to Content

 What is the income limit for child care assistance in Oregon?

-A family is considered “income eligible” when the total gross monthly income is less than 200% of the federal poverty level at the time of initial application or $4,303 a month for a family of three.
+A family is considered “income eligible ” when the total gross monthly income is less than 200% of the federal poverty level at the time of initial application or $4,442 per month.

 Families can continue to participate in the program until their income is above 250% of the federal poverty level, or 85% of state median income, whichever is higher.